 OG&E is subject to comprehensive regulation by several federal and state utility regulatory agencies, which significantly influences its operating environment and its ability to fully recover its costs, including its cost of capital, from utility customers.
-Recoverability of any under recovered amounts from OG&E's customers due to a rise in fuel costs is a significant risk, such as experienced in February 2021 due to Winter Storm Uri that resulted in winter record winter peak demand for electricity in OG&E's service territory and extreme natural gas and purchased power prices.
-The utility commissions in the states where OG&E operates regulate many aspects of its utility operations including siting and construction of facilities, customer service and the rates that OG&E can charge customers.
-The profitability of the utility commission approval to increase rates to fully recover costs, or a delay in the receipt of such approval, could have an adverse impact on OG&E's results of operations.
-In addition, OG&E's jurisdictions have fuel adjustment clauses that permit OG&E to recover fuel costs through rates without a general rate review, subject to a later determination that such fuel costs were prudently incurred.
-If the state regulatory commissions determine that the fuel costs were not prudently incurred, recovery could be disallowed.
-See Note 16 within "Item 8.
-Financial Statements and Supplementary Data" for further discussion of the significant fuel and purchased power costs incurred during Winter Storm Uri and the related regulatory filings with the OCC and the APC, including the securitization filing approved by the OCC in December 2021.
+Recoverability of any under recovered amounts from OG&E's customers due to a rise in fuel costs is a significant risk, such as the Oklahoma and Arkansas fuel clause under recovery amounts as disclosed in Note 1 within "Item 8.
+Financial Statements and Footnotes."
+The utility commissions in the states where OG&E operates regulate many aspects of its electric operations including siting and construction of facilities, customer service and the rates that OG&E can charge customers.
+The profitability of the electric operations is dependent on OG&E's ability to fully recover costs related to providing electricity and power services to its customers in a timely manner.
+Any failure to obtain utility commission approval to increase rates to fully recover costs, or a delay in the receipt of such approval, could have an adverse impact on OG&E's results of operations.
+In addition, OG&E's jurisdictions have fuel adjustment clauses that permit OG&E to recover fuel and purchased power costs through rates without a general rate review, subject to a later determination that such costs were prudently incurred.
+If the state regulatory commissions determine that such costs were not prudently incurred, recovery could be disallowed.